Apply for British Passport for Irish Citizens

 In some cases, a passport application may be refused.
 This is usually the case if;

 The British passport application process can be quite hectic.
 In addition, it can be frustrating when your application is denied.
-Total Law understands the need for a seamless passport application and is committed to helping you obtain that.
+Total Law understands the need for a seamless passport application for Irish citizens and is committed to helping you obtain that.

 Our immigration lawyers can assist you through each stage of the application process.
 We will help you check your supporting documents to ensure they are sufficient for your application.
 We will also help you fill out your application forms, submit your application and liaise with the Home Office to ensure that the entire process is smooth for you.

-Your passport application should not give you worries.
+Your passport application should not make you stressed.

 Contact us at (+353) 061 518 025 or use our online contact form to get in touch with an immigration lawyer.